forestryio/forestry.io/hugo/content/job-openings/hiring-back-end-software-engineer-nodejs.md

 * JavaScript, TypeScript, NodeJS (KOA), Postgres, AWS, Google Cloud, Kubernetes & more.

 ### To Be Successful in this Role, You'll Need

-In addition to the characteristics we look for candidates for all roles:

 * To be strong with JavaScript, TypeScript and the JS ecosystem.
 * Previous experience building and scaling a back-end system in the cloud (bonus points for working with NodeJS -KOA or Express).